 After the death of his father, the family continued to live in the town.
 In 1775 Clarkson was sent to St Paul's School.
 The historian, Ellen Gibson Wilson, has pointed out: "The pupils paid fees and supplied their own books.
 Carrying their wax candles they swarmed into the high hall each day at 7 a.m. and took their seats on the benches which rose in three tiers along the walls.
 It was always freezing cold; no fires were allowed at any time.
-The author of History of St. Paul's School (1909) has commented the boys' uniforms of short jackets and knee breeches "lent themselves admirably to corporal punishment.
+(2)

 In June 1786 Clarkson published Essay on the Slavery and Commerce of the Human Species, Particularly the African.
-As Ellen Gibson Wilson has pointed out: "A substantial book (256 pages), it traced the history of slavery to its decline in Europe and arrival in Africa, made a powerful indictment of the slave system as it operated in the West Indian colonies and attacked the slave trade supporting it.
-In reading it, one is struck by its raw emotion as much as by its strong reasoning."
+The book traced the history of slavery to its decline in Europe and arrival in Africa, made a powerful indictment of the slave system as it operated in the West Indian colonies and attacked the slave trade supporting it.
 William Smith argued that the book was a turning-point for the slave trade abolition movement and made the case "unanswerably, and I should have thought, irresistibly".

 In 1787 Clarkson met Alexander Falconbridge, a former surgeon on board a slave ship.
 Clarkson described Falconbridge as an "athletic and resolute-looking man".
 Falconbridge was willing to testify publicly about the way slaves were treated.
 Clarkson later recalled: "Never were words more welcome to my ears.
 The joy I felt rendered me quite useless... for the remainder of the day."
 Falconbridge accompanied Clarkson to Liverpool where he acted as his bodyguard.
 Falconbridge later recalled: "His zeal and activity are wonderful but I am really afraid he will at times be deficient in caution and prudence, and lay himself open to imposition, as well as incur much expense, perhaps sometimes unnecessarily."